-- 1. Go to www.unihall.uwa.edu.au/portal - 2.
+- 1. Go to the UniHall portal - 2.
 Login using your username and password. - 3.
 Go to Accounts where you will be shown your outstanding account and how much you owe. - 4.
-Follow the on screen instructions to make a payment
+Follow the on screen instructions to make a payment via credit or debit card.

-If you have any concerns or you require support or wish to seek further details, please email your Residential Life Coordinator to make an appointment.
+If you have any concerns, you require support or wish to seek further details, please email Residential Life Staff to make an appointment.